swares/My_M5Stack_Core_Framework/README.md

 # M5Stack  –  Sensor Framework

-A modular, plugin-based Arduino framework that auto-detects and manages I2C sensors on both internal and external buses, with three independently controllable output channels.
+A modular, plugin-based Arduino framework that auto-detects and manages I2C sensors on both internal and external buses, with five independently controllable output channels.

 **Supported boards (auto-detected at runtime):**